The Advising Policy

-Students at 80 percent or more in their Degree Progress Bar in DegreeWorks are required to make an in-person appointment with their assigned advisor EVERY semester regardless of graduation application status.
-Meeting with your assigned advisor serves as a pre-graduation audit to ensure accurate and timely information for graduation.
-Students at 80 percent and away from campus because of a co-op, internship or studying abroad need to contact their assigned advisor via email to schedule a phone appointment.
+Students at 80 percent or more in their Degree Progress Bar in DegreeWorks are required to make an in-person appointment with their assigned adviser EVERY semester regardless of graduation application status.
+Meeting with your assigned adviser serves as a pre-graduation audit to ensure accurate and timely information for graduation.
+Students at 80 percent and away from campus because of a co-op, internship or studying abroad need to contact their assigned adviser via email to schedule a phone appointment.

 Students are encouraged to apply for graduation a semester before their intended graduation date to guarantee a degree audit.

 There are four ways students can complete required semester advising:

 - Individual appointments are scheduled for 20 minutes and are used for semester and/or degree planning, co-op discussions, study abroad planning and addressing any other academic goals and interests.

 - It is imperative to schedule appointments early.